-• The equipment must be a part of an investment output as specified in the application

-• The equipment should be solely used for the project purposes during the project life the purpose and ownership of the equipment cannot be changed for at least 5 years from the last payment to the lead partner.
+- The equipment must be a part of an investment output as specified in the application - The equipment should be solely used for the project purposes during the project life the purpose and ownership of the equipment cannot be changed for at least 5 years from the last payment to the lead partner.

-According to Article 7 (2) of the Regulation EU no. 481/2014 purchase costs of second-hand equipment shall be eligible subject to the following conditions:
+According to Article 43 (2) of the ETC Reg purchase costs of second-hand equipment shall be eligible subject to the following conditions:

-- no other assistance has been received for it from the ESI/IPA or other public Funds; - its price does not exceed the generally accepted price on the market in question; - it has the technical characteristics necessary for the operation and complies with applicable norms and standards
+- (a) no other assistance has been received for it from the Interreg funds or from the funds listed in point (a) of Article 1(1) of the CPR; - (b) its price does not exceed the generally accepted price on the market in question; and - (c) it has the technical characteristics necessary for the operation and complies with applicable norms and standards.

-Equipment expenditure shall be reimbursed on a real cost basis.
+Equipment expenditure shall be reimbursed on a real cost basis, unless the 40% Flat rate is applied.